 Disclaimer: This article may link to products and services from one or more of ExpatDen’s partners.
 We may receive compensation when you click on those links.
 Although this may influence how they appear in this article, we try our best to ensure that our readers get access to the best possible products and services in their situations.

-Can’t stream your favorite television shows from Thailand?
+Can’t stream your favorite television shows or the Olympics game 2020 in your language from Thailand?
 Don’t feel secure while doing your online banking from within the country?
 Worried about internet service providers snooping on your online activity or selling your data?

 You can continue handling your online business in an unsecured way and potentially jeopardize your personal info–or you can get a VPN and secure you and your family’s online activity.